ASTR 1230 (O'Connell) Lecture Notes

 discrete energy states, and these states are unique

 to that type.

-- In the spectrum of a dilute gas, the states appear as
+- In the spectrum of a dilute gas, electrons moving between the

-The 3 general kinds of spectra are summarized in the illustration
+source).
+The 3 general kinds of spectra are summarized in the

 - Because each type of atom produces a unique spectrum, the

 chemical composition of cosmic objects can be deduced from